- Xin Guo, China

 - POL320 Public Administration

 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.

 On Campus - Offered in a 15-week semester format with start dates of January and August

-Extended Learning - Offered in a 7-week hybrid format with start dates of January and August.
+Extended Learning - Offered in two terms per semester with start dates of January and August

 - Cuyahoga Community College – Brunswick Campus